Updated: May 30, 2025

 Top Locations Around Porto

-Most property to buy around Greater Porto is located in coastal parishes.
-Prices are generally more affordable when you move out of the center of the city, meaning that you should be able to find spacious properties at quite affordable rates.
+Many of the places to buy properties around Greater Porto are located in coastal parishes.
+Prices are generally more affordable when you move out of the city center, meaning that you should be able to find spacious properties at quite affordable rates.

 What about Vila Nova de Gaia?